Viscacha-Ecosystem/Viscacha-rs/README.md

 **Event sourcing** Every mutation (enqueue, claim, complete, fail, cancel, expire) is written to the event log before it is applied in memory.
-The in-memory state is always a pure projection of the log.
+The in memory state is always a pure projection of the log.
 Crash at any point yet replay rebuilds the exact same state.

 **Lease reaper** A background tokio task scans for expired leases on a fixed